 If you follow my tips for reviewing flashcards effectively, you will be saying your flashcards out loud anyway.
 This will help the pronunciation to stick in your mind.

 Even if you don’t worry too much about most macrons, make sure that you at least memorize the macrons in declension and conjugation endings.
 As I explained above, often vowel length can determine cases or tenses.
 So macrons are your friend!

 Finally, make sure you learn how to type Latin macrons.
 Don’t fall into the trap of copying and pasting letters with macrons from Google.

 - Wallace, Rex.
 2011.
 “The Latin Alphabet and Orthography.”
 In A Companion to the Latin Language, ed.
 J. Clackson.
 Malden, MA.
 9-28.

 - Allen, W. Sidney.
 1978.
-Vox Latina: A Guide to the Pronunciation of Classical Latin.
+Vox Latina: The Pronunciation of Classical Latin.
 Cambridge.